 Tip #1: Share your knowledge and how you keep up with the news

 Tip #2: Provide an example of new things you are interested in

 I am a technology enthusiast, especially anything related to science.
 I keep up to date with the current advancement in science and technology by reading magazines and news.
-I enjoy reading about new innovations from both local and foreign countries.
-Sometimes, I reviewed researches published by renowned people to learn about new findings in my field of interest.
+I enjoy reading about innovations from both local and foreign countries.
+Sometimes, I reviewed research published by renowned people to learn about new findings in my field of interest.